b7campbell/Min-Heap/README.md

 Using Valgrind, the data structure has been confirmed to avoid memory leaks of any kind.

 In addition, the repo comes with a test generation executable that can create a variety of scenarios.
-For futher security, a check of the heap's elements is made after each insert to ensure structural integrity.
-This operation is not meant for use except for debugging during development.